 Even though primary responsibility for health protection and health systems lies with the Member States, the Charter and the TEFU both indicate a significant role for the EU in health policy.
 Healthcare systems are organized and financed differently across the EU Member States, but universal access to quality healthcare at affordable cost is a principle set out in The EU Charter of Fundamental Rights, Title IV Solidarity, Article 35.
 The Treaty on the Functioning of the European Union (TEFU) also provides for EU public health policy in Article 168 (1) (protection of public health), Article 114 (single market) and Article 153 (social policy).
-EU public health policy should: 1) protect and improve the health of EU citizens; 2) support the modernization and digitalization of health systems; and 4) equip EU countries to better prevent and address future pandemics (European Parliament (2021).
+EU public health policy should: 1) protect and improve the health of EU citizens; 2) support the modernization and digitalization of health systems and infrastructure; 3) improve the resilience of Europe's health systems; and 4) equip EU countries to better prevent and address future pandemics (European Parliament (2021).